 The main thing to know is that the term 'volunteering' stands for 'a person who works for an organisation without being paid.'
 If you complete volunteer work, you'll be working completely for free and you will not have a contract of employment like interns.
 However, there are certain policies in place to protect you and the organisation.
 These policies state that both you and the organisation are aware of the expectations of both of you.
 Volunteers are not eligible for National Minimum Wage as you’re participating by choice, but you'll have more flexibility with your working hours and this can be great.

 You don't need any qualifications or experience to apply.
 You just need to be willing to participate and get involved.
-This will show your determination and passion for theatre.
+This will show your determination and passion for theatre because you want to learn new things and get involved in different aspects of theatre despite not being paid.

 Volunteering is great for all the reasons above, but we must highlight concerns around the exploitation of young people.
 When you get involved in these experience opportunities you must be aware of the impact of low or unpaid work and also ensure you know your rights beforehand.